 Teradata always generates dynamic AMP samples for indexes to detect stale statistics, even if statistics have already been collected.
-The process of Dynamic AMP Sampling is done in detail like this:
+The process of Dynamic AMP Sampling is as follows:

 - If the table header is unavailable in the FSG cache, a dynamic AMP sample of the index is taken and distributed to all AMPs.

 - The related DBC tables are checked to see if collected statistics are available

 - If no collected statistics are available, the dynamic AMP sample is used for estimations

 - The dynamic AMP sample is compared against the collected statistics if the collected statistics are available.

 The Sampling Process for PI, USI, NUSI